"A bullet to the front of the head demonstrates good marksmanship. A bullet to the back of the head demonstrates good judgement."

 FP Management Flags

 - Refined: This attack's FP cost is reduced by 5.
-This only applies at character creation; it will not provide a discount for Access form surcharges or Area attacks.
+This only applies to the base cost of the attack; it will not provide a discount for Access form surcharges or Area attacks.
 (1)

 - Efficient: This attack's FP cost is reduced by 10.
-This only applies at character creation; it will not provide a discount for Access form surcharges or Area attacks.
+This only applies to the base cost of the attack; it will not provide a discount for Access form surcharges or Area attacks.
 (2)

 - Reserve: If Reserve is the only flag on the list, attack gains +5 bonus to FP generation.
 (0)